Amirboroomand/php-language-programming/README.md

 Note: Unlike other programming languages, PHP has no command for declaring a variable.
 It is created the moment you first assign a value to it.

+Think of variables as containers for storing data.